 About

 James John Graf is a public philosopher, especially of epistemology (the theory of knowledge), and practical philosophy (the theory of the good life).
-He is an author, hosts a podcast directed at academic/intellectual audiences, and teaches live online courses on practical philosophy to individuals and small groups.
+He is an author and hosts a podcast directed at academic/intellectual audiences.